eWalker-TestLab/Documentation/DetectionLab_ESXi-6.7.md

 ### Clone TestLab Repo

 Clone the repository to your workspace by `git clone git@github.com:eWalker-TestLab/TestLab.git`.
+Make sure you have access right to the repository.

 ### Packer Build